XRPLF/xrpl-dev-portal/content/tutorial-checks.md

             }
           }

-    The net amount of 99.99999 XRP includes deducting the transaction cost is destroyed to pay for sending this CheckCash transaction.
+    The net amount of 99.99999 XRP includes deducting the transaction cost that is destroyed to pay for sending this CheckCash transaction.
 The following transaction instructions (excerpted) show that the transaction cost (the `Fee` field) was 10 drops of XRP.
 By adding this to the net balance change, we conclude that the recipient, rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis, was credited a _gross_ amount of exactly 100 XRP for cashing the Check.

         "Account" : "rGPnRH1EBpHeTF2QG8DCAgM7z5pb75LAis",
         "TransactionType" : "CheckCash",